-To use UDP, NFS has to handle potential packet loss by itself.
+But original NFS runs on UDP, so NFS has to handle potential packet loss by itself.
 It is common to use a time-out to determine if a packet is lost or not.
 Say if an NFS client does not receive the response from the server within a period of time, it will then re-issue the request.
-To guarantee correctness, operations have to be idempotent, that is, repeating an operation multiple times will result in the same outcome as being done exactly once.
+To guarantee correctness, operations have to be idempotent that is repeating an operation multiple times will result in the same outcome as being done exactly once.